 - inquiring into and making recommendations on well-founded claims

 - examining and reporting on proposed legislation, if it is referred to the Tribunal by the House of Representatives or a Minister of the Crown

 - making recommendations or determinations about certain Crown forest land, railways land, state-owned enterprise land, and land transferred to educational institutions.

 In fulfilling this role, the Waitangi Tribunal has exclusive authority to determine the meaning and effect of the Treaty.
 It can decide on issues raised by the differences between the Māori and English texts of the Treaty.

 Waitangi Tribunal members

 The Waitangi Tribunal has up to 20 members.
 The chairperson of the Waitangi Tribunal is Chief Judge Wilson Isaac of the Māori Land Court.
-The deputy chairperson of the Waitangi Tribunal is Deputy Judge Patrick Savage of the Māori Land Court.
+The deputy chairperson of the Waitangi Tribunal is Judge Patrick Savage of the Māori Land Court.